 2. Storybook Characters

 Bring a favorite storybook character to life with embroidery.
 I once embroidered a whimsical dragon from a beloved tale, and it sparked endless bedtime adventures.
+These projects make for perfect baby blanket keepsake ideas.

 3. Personalized Name Embroidery

 Adding the baby’s name in a beautiful script can turn a blanket into a treasured heirloom.
 I love using different thread colors to match the nursery theme.
+You can find more inspiration in our baby blanket design ideas.

 4. Woodland Creatures